Combined APOGEE-GALAH stellar catalogues using the Cannon: Data

 \section{Data}

-Here we describe the data used in this work.
 We use the latest available data release of APOGEE (DR16) and GALAH (DR3).
-We make use of the fundamental stellar parameters : T$_\mathrm{eff}$, $\log g$, [Fe/H] and [$\alpha$/Fe] from those catalogues, and use the star spectra that are provided along with them.
+We make use of the fundamental stellar parameters: T$_\mathrm{eff}$, $\log g$, [Fe/H] and [$\alpha$/Fe] from those catalogues, along with the stellar spectra for each star.